Skip to main content

 Pericarditis and myocarditis in association with Novavax COVID-19 vaccine have been reported internationally and in Canada per Public Health Agency of Canada.
 A longer interval of 8 weeks between doses in the primary series may reduce the likelihood of pericarditis and myocarditis.
 Most cases recover fully.
 The exact cause of these events is not known but is thought to be related to the immune response to the spike protein which is also important in immunity against COVID-19 virus.

-Current Recommendation:
+Current recommendation:

 Additional doses of a COVID-19 vaccine should be deferred in those who experienced a physician-diagnosed myocarditis or pericarditis event following a previous dose of a COVID-19 vaccine.
-However, those with a history compatible with pericarditis who had no cardiac workup or had normal investigations may proceed to further vaccination once symptoms have resolved and 90 days have passed since receipt of the dose associated with the event.8 For those with confirmed myocarditis (with or without pericarditis), an individual risk/benefit discussion between the patient and their healthcare provider should occur so that the patient (with their parent/guardian as applicable) can make an informed decision about proceeding with a subsequent dose.
+However, those with a history compatible with pericarditis who had no cardiac workup or had normal investigations may proceed to further vaccination once symptoms have resolved and 90 days have passed since receipt of the dose associated with the event.9 For those with confirmed myocarditis (with or without pericarditis), an individual risk/benefit discussion between the patient and their healthcare provider should occur so that the patient (with their parent/guardian as applicable) can make an informed decision about proceeding with a subsequent dose.
 If another dose is offered, the Pfizer-BioNTech COVID19 vaccine should be offered because of the lower rate of myocarditis/pericarditis compared to the Moderna vaccine.

 Deferral is not required for those with a prior history of myocarditis or pericarditis that is unrelated to COVID-19 vaccines and are no longer being followed by a medical professional for heart issues.